 Actions taken on the Samsung Global Goals app support UNDP’s impactful work.
 This includes meaningfully engaging youth to achieve the SDGs.
 UNDP implements policies, advances programs, champions youth initiatives in over 100 countries and supports over 900 youth partnerships.

 “As we approach the halfway point of the 2030 deadline, this coming year is crucial in our pursuit to advance the Global Goals,” said UNDP Administrator Achim Steiner.
-“While the world has faced recent setbacks, we are energised by the progress made through this partnership.
-Together with Samsung we must reinvigorate our combined efforts to achieve the Goals and inspire the next generation to take action with us.”
+“While the world has faced recent setbacks, we are energized by the progress made through this partnership.
+Together with Samsung, we must reinvigorate our combined efforts to achieve the Goals and inspire the next generation to take action with us.”